 Karen has volunteered extensively in her community as a board member of her two childrens’ nursery school and public school Parent Teacher Association.
 She managed the local American Youth Soccer Organization region for over 10 years as a Coach, Coach Administrator, Treasurer, and Commissioner and helped found her community’s highly successful Sleepy Hollow Football Club.
-Karen played soccer for over 20 years, and now spends her derby retirement on the tennis courts and learning languages for fun.
+Karen plays roller derby for Steel City Roller Derby and plays soccer and tennis in her spare time.

 Lesley Wachsmann (Lesley Nope), Rockin’ City Rollergirls